 - 7.2.1 The investment strategy of the Main Fund and the mix of assets between different classes of asset are subject to formal review each year and more frequently in volatile market conditions.
-In doing so, the mix of assets will vary according to the financial strength of the fund the weaker the fund, the less that will be invested in equities and property. - 7.2.2 High level checks are completed on a regular basis to ensure that the assets held by the fund continue to remain suitable taking due account of the nature and term of the policy liabilities calculated on a realistic basis.
-In particular, detailed consideration is given to the impact that any potential adverse market conditions may have on the solvency of Scottish Friendly. - 7.2.3 Cash flows are monitored at a high level and various cash flow projections (updated at least annually) are available to help ensure the fund maintains sufficient liquidity. - 7.2.4 The amount of equity and property content (the equity backing ratio) is closely monitored as returns from such investments are generally more volatile than those from a fixed interest portfolio, and the equity backing ratio would be reduced if necessary to ensure the solvency position of the fund was not compromised by an unsuitable asset mix. - 7.2.5 We would expect the future equity backing ratio in respect of the assets supporting Type G policy asset shares of most with-profits policies in the Main Fund to normally be in the range of 20% to 70%.
-We target a lower maximum equity backing ratio for a small number of products with high levels of guarantees. - 7.2.6 Type NG polices can give policyholders greater exposure to equity-type assets and the investment profile is therefore normally more heavily weighted towards this type of asset and may have an equity backing ratio of up to 100%. - 7.2.7 No move away from these provisions can be made without the sanction of the Board, taking into account advice from the Investment Committee and the With-Profits Actuary. - 7.2.8 Due regard is also given to security and diversification within each asset class, taking into account Scottish Friendly's risk appetite. - 7.2.9 The Investment Committee meets regularly and les Glossary ses monitors performance, strategy and compliance with the investment mandates of the fund.
+In doing so, the mix of assets will vary according to the financial strength of the fund the weaker the fund, the less that will be invested in equities and property. - 7.2.2 High level checks are completed on a regular basis to ensure that the assets held by the fund continue to remain suitable taking due account of the nature and term of the policy liabilities.
+In particular, detailed consideration is given to the impact that any potential adverse market conditions may have on the solvency of Scottish Friendly. - 7.2.3 Cash flows are monitored at a high level and various cash flow projections (updated at least annually) are available to help ensure the fund maintains sufficient liquidity. - 7.2.4 The amount of equity and property content (the equity backing ratio) is closely monitored as returns from such investments are generally more volatile than those from a fixed interest portfolio, and the equity backing ratio would be reduced if necessary to ensure the solvency position of the fund was not compromised by an unsuitable asset mix. - 7.2.5 We would expect the future equity backing ratio in respect of the assets supporting asset shares of most with-profits policies in the Main Fund to normally be in the range of 20% to 70%.
+We target a lower maximum equity backing ratio for a small number of products with high levels of guarantees. - 7.2.6 No move away from these provisions can be made without the sanction of the Board, taking into account advice from the Investment Committee and the With-Profits Actuary. - 7.2.7 Due regard is also given to security and diversification within each asset class, taking into account Scottish Friendly's risk appetite. - 7.2.8 The Investment Committee meets regularly and monitors performance, strategy and compliance with the investment mandates of the fund.
 The Executive, with the permission of the Chairman, has the authority to vary these guidelines to permit investment changes between Committee meetings.
 The above counterparty guidelines apply to all counterparties, approved or otherwise.